 1. Fear of Bulking Up:

-One common misconception is that resistance training will lead to bulky muscles, especially among women.
-In reality, achieving a bulky physique requires specific training protocols, intense dedication, and often, genetic predisposition.
+A prevalent myth suggests that resistance training results in bulky muscles, particularly among women.
+However, developing a bulky physique necessitates specific training methods, unwavering commitment, and often, genetic predisposition.
 On the other hand, resistance training helps people achieve a lean and toned look when done according to their goals.
 It doesn’t make muscles too big.

 2. Cardio vs. Resistance Training: